Featured Early Career Researcher

 Dr Angela Turner is an early career researcher.
 Angela's broad research interest concerns the multifaceted relationship between human agency, technology and the sustainability of our ecological landscape.
 Themes explored through Angela's research, also fundamental to her teaching in Technology Education, involve the synergies between applied design and innovation, food sustainability culture and applied food science and nutrition.
 Read more...

-Recent Australian Research Council (ARC) success
+Current Australian Research Council (ARC) projects

 Young people with cognitive disability: relationships and paid support

 This project aims to improve the rights and wellbeing of young people with cognitive disability by exploring their relationship and interaction with paid support workers.
 The introduction of national individualised funding and support is a watershed in Australian disability policy.

 Understanding the role that paid support plays in the ongoing identity development of these young people is urgently needed to realise national policy aspirations for people with disability of rights, choice, inclusion and independence.
 Using social geography and recognition theory, the project expects to deliver new understanding and improved practice around how paid support relationships can foster mutual care, respect and value at a critically important time in young people's lives.